Graph Settings

 x-min & x-max

-Use these fields to set the earliest and latest dates shown on the graph. x-min defaults to the start date of your goal, while x-max defaults to two weeks from today.
+Use these fields to set the earliest and latest dates shown on the graph.
+If nothing is entered in these fields, x-min defaults to the start date of your goal, while x-max defaults to two weeks from today.

 When you restart your goal from the archived state, we automatically set the x-min to the current date.
 If you want to see all your past data, you can just clear the field and everything will be displayed again!